AlexRmlt/ethicbot-rasa/data/nlu.md

 - I don't know any name
 - I don't have a name for them
 - I don't know the name.
+- I don't know
+- I don't know it exactly
+- I have no idea
+- No, I just don't know it

 ## intent:goodbye
 - okay see you later